The unipotent mixing conjecture: Shifted convolution problems

 \textbf{Proof.} We follow the proof of \cite{Bl}*{Proposition 3.5}.
 Instead of $U_h(t, q)$ we work with

 which satisfies

 and

-As in \cite{Bl}*{Proposition 3.5} we now apply the Kuznetsov formula, Cauchy-Schwarz and the large sieve.
-We only need to take care of the summation condition on $h$ and invoke the display before \cite{BHM}*{(3.8)}
+As in \cite{Bl}*{Proposition 3.5} we now apply the Kuznetsov formula, Cauchy-Schwarz and the spectral large sieve for cusp forms of level $N$ and character $\chi$.
+Not that, as $(d, N) = (d, h/d) = 1$, we can extract the divisibility condition $d\mid h$ at the cost of a factor $d^{\theta}$ in the $h$-sum and reduce the length of the $h$-sum to $H/d$.

-for cuspidal Fourier coefficients $\rho$ of level $N$ (and trivial central character) and a similar bound in the Eisenstein case, see the display before \cite{BHM}*{(3.14)}.
 We then arrive in the same way at \cite{Bl}*{(3.19)} except that the factor $Th^{\theta}$ is replaced with and the result follows with the same choice of $T$ as in \cite{Bl}*{(3.20)}. \\

-For the \textbf{proof of Proposition \ref{thm1}} we follow literally the proof of \cite{Bl}*{Theorem 1.3} in \cite{Bl}*{Section 4} with the only minor modification that $f$ and $g$ may be two different cusp forms, they may have non-trivial central characters, and that the summation condition can have either sign.
-We keep the extra sum over $h$ outside until the very end when we apply our Lemma \ref{prop} with $S = Q^2/l_2M_2$, $N = l_1l_2$ as a replacement for \cite{Bl}*{Proposition 3.5}.
+For the \textbf{proof of Proposition \ref{thm1}} we follow literally the proof of \cite{Bl}*{Theorem 1.3} in \cite{Bl}*{Section 4} with the only minor modification that $f$ and $g$ may be two different cusp forms of potentially levels, they may have non-trivial central characters, and that the summation condition can have either sign.
+We keep the extra sum over $h$ outside until the very end when we apply our Lemma \ref{prop} with $S = Q^2/l_2M_2$ and $N = N_1N_2l_1l_2$ as a replacement for \cite{Bl}*{Proposition 3.5}.
 This replaces the factor $h^{\theta}$ in \cite{Bl}*{(4.19)} with

 so that

 as desired.